arjit3004/friendly-weather/README.md

 # friendly-weather

-It is a weather dashboard, that can show you the current temperature and also the forecast.
+It is a weather dashboard, that will show you the current temperature and also the forecast.